gummyworm/monster/README.md

  - user program/source/editor isolation
  - many more...

-The source code is stored in a gap buffer to allow for efficient insertion/deletion.

 ---

 ## Requirements
-For now MONster requires a [Final Expansion](https://github.com/edi-z/FE3) to function.
+For now Monster requires a [Final Expansion](https://github.com/edi-z/FE3) to function.
 It could easily be modified for other 512k+ carts.
 Much of this RAM is used to store the multiple source code buffers (up to 8), but it is also used to store debug info and some code.